Soft2012/Soft2012/README.md

 </div>

 ---
-- 👋 Hi, I’m a Senior Full Stack Engineer.
+- 👋 Hi, I’m a Senior Full Stack Engineer based on AI.
-- 👀 I’m interested in Web Design and Developing.
+- 👀 I’m interested in Web Design and Developing with LLM.
 - 🌱 I’m currently learning Blockchain.

 ---